 An ICF credential is now a requirement for many jobs in human resources, health care, government, non-profit agencies and online platforms.
 There is already extensive media coverage of the Coaching profession and ICF credentials.
 These trends are anticipated to grow.
 As such we recommend that students prepare for and obtain an ICF credential.

-Other reasons to obtain an ICF credential include:
+Other reasons to obtain your ICF credentials include:

 - It adds to your set of credentials